 Member Loginmenu

-The Boundless Indigenous Writer’s Mentorship
+The Indigenous Writers Mentorship

 The recipient of the year-long mentorship will be paired with a senior Indigenous writer working in the same genre, who will provide feedback on their manuscript and professional advice.
 They will also receive professional development from Text Publishing and Writing NSW.

-Writing NSW CEO Sophie groom says:
+Writing NSW CEO Sophie Groom says:

-The Boundless Mentorship was launched in 2018 and was welcomed by the Indigenous writing community.
+The Mentorship was launched in 2018 and was welcomed by the Indigenous writing community.
 Submissions were received from all over the country.

 Mentorships are an important link in First Nations writing.
 Either through informal or formal structures, writers gain skills and knowledge of their craft but also of the industry.
 For First Nations writers, mentoring by their peers can bring literary knowledge but also a cultural perspective in keeping our stories strong without losing the essence of the story.